-First up was the Kata, both George Malone and Elliot Harris performed strong Kata, but due to some strong opposition it would not be there day.
+First up was the Kata.
+Both George Malone and Elliot Harris performed strong Kata but due to some strong opposition, it would not be their day.

 However in the Kumite, George Malone fought bravely to clinch a bronze medal in the under 8 yrs category.
-Rhys Daly put in a excellent performance in the under 9 yrs category, winning all of his 5 bouts to claim a gold medal with great spirit, bravery, and determination.
+Rhys Daly put in an excellent performance in the under 9 yrs category.
+He won all of his 5 bouts to claim a gold medal with great spirit, bravery, and determination.

 Elliot Harris showed great courage in the under 11 yrs category, winning his first bout but losing out in the second round due to an unfavourable split decision.

 Then the children Team Kumite began with Rhys’s and George’s strong performances leading to a bronze.

 Instructor Zach Scott also took part, he claimed a bronze in the -84kg category after a controversial 4-3 loss.

 In the open weight category, he won his fights 5-2, 9-1 and 1-0 getting himself a gold.

 Congratulations to all the Children taking part in our Kata Tournament on their brave performances.
 The Tournament was our largest to date.
 A big thank you to all the Judges, Scorers and helpers.
 Thank you to all our Spectators who raised £465 to be divided between Clare House and Francis House Children’s Hospices.

 1st Leo Usta.
 2nd Lucas Bradshaw.
 3rd Kerem Erem.

 1st Macy Brown.
 2nd Nathan McGee.
 3rd Charlie Brady.